 “To me, the splash of a duck and a swimming Labrador go together like milk and cookies,” he said.

-Brice also enjoys fishing, camping, horseback riding and hiking with his wife and children.
+Brice is also an avid western hunter and enjoys fishing, camping, horseback riding and hiking with his wife and children.